szczm/raymarching-landscape-explorer/README.md

 You can also start this application using a file explorer, by dragging the directory containing the source code into the `love.exe` executable file (or it's shortcut) provided with the LÖVE download.

 For more information on running LÖVE based applications, refer to [this guide](https://love2d.org/wiki/Getting_Started).

+After running/generating a new world, **the application may hang up for a few seconds while calculating the required data.**

 **IMPORTANT:** This application is GPU-extensive and may slow down older computers.